 - Assume no REs allocated for NZP CSI-RS and ZP CSI-RS.

 - Assume the same number of front-loaded DM-RS symbols as the maximum front-loaded symbols configured by the higher layer parameter maxLength in DMRS-DownlinkConfig.

+For the LTM-CSI-ReportConfig, for a candidate cell given under LTM-Candidate, the DMRS-DownlinkConfig is provided in the PDSCH configuration corresponds to the initial BWP configuration of the candidate cell.

 - Assume the same number of additional DM-RS symbols as the additional symbols configured by the higher layer parameter dmrs-AdditionalPosition.

+For the LTM-CSI-ReportConfig, for a candidate cell given under LTM-Candidate, the dmrs-AdditionalPosition is provided in the DMRS-DownlinkConfig in the PDSCH configuration corresponds to the initial BWP configuration of the candidate cell.

 - Assume the PDSCH symbols are not containing DM-RS.